tanmatt/QuoteOfTheDay/README.md

 - Thu Mar  7 07:00:06 2024 | Good advice is something a man gives when he is too old to set a bad example. - Francois de La Rochefoucauld
 - Fri Mar  8 07:00:08 2024 | Failure defeats losers, failure inspires winners - Robert T. Kiyosaki
 - Sat Mar  9 07:00:08 2024 | To his dog, every man is Napoleon; hence the constant popularity of dogs. - Aldous Huxley
+- Sun Mar 10 07:00:08 2024 | If you can find a path with no obstacles, it probably doesn't lead anywhere. - Frank A. Clark